In yesterday’s Daily, I showed you a simple way to beat the market with the “Bridesmaid” strategy.

 But if you’re willing to go against the crowd, the returns are usually worth it…

-So if you’d followed the cheapest sector approach, you would’ve outperformed the market by an average of 2.9% per year.
+So, if you’d followed the Cheapest Sector approach, you would’ve outperformed the market by an average of 3% per year over the last three decades.

-Although it’s not foolproof – like we see above where the second-highest P/E sector has barely outperformed the lowest – the strategy sports a solid win rate of 60%.
-This cheapest sector strategy has bested the S&P 500’s returns in 18 of the last 30 years.
+Although it’s not foolproof – like we see above, where the second-highest P/E sector has slightly outperformed the lowest – the strategy sports a solid win rate of 61%.
+This Cheapest Sector strategy has bested the S&P 500’s returns in 19 of the last 31 years.